TheSavageTeddy/RoxBot/README.md

     * Tempmute and tempban members - *Upcomming*
     * Prune messages - *Upcomming*
     * Profanity Filter - *Upcomming*
-    * Alt-Detect - Has features that allow identification of likely alt accounts
+    * Alt-Detect - Has features that allow identification of likely alt accounts - *Upcoming*
+* Utility
+    * Dice - Rolls a dice
+    * Coinflip - Flips a coin *TheSavageTeddy broke this smh and also crashed bot again*
+    * Decode and Encode - Encodes or Decodes text given
+    * 8ball - ask 8ball a yes or no question
+    * Math - Evaluates a given math equation
+    * Send Embed - Sends an embed in a given channel, can use Edit Embed to edit it
+    * Choose - Makes a random choice
+    * Prune - Removes messages sent by users *Upcoming*

 **Note**: Web dashboard is curently unreleased and will be released in the next 2-3wks.